Black Journal (TV program)

 The show aired until 2008.
 Black Journal offered a close look at the civil rights movement and Black Power movements of the 1960s and was influential in shaping Black opinion at the time.
 The show won Emmy, Peabody and Russwurm awards for its coverage of timely issues.
 WNET and the Library of Congress digitized episodes and contributed copies to the American Archive of Public Broadcasting between 2012 and 2018.

 Origins

 Black Journal was publicly funded in response to the Kerner Commission (1967) with a goal of presenting Black urban life and Black issues in order to provide Black Americans with a representation in the media.
 The Kerner Commission cited inflammatory representation of riots and lack of presence in mass media as sources of Black American discontent.
 President Lyndon B. Johnson, concerned with the impact of the long, hot summer of 1967, hoped that programs like Black Journal would prevent future riots.

 Production

+July 17, 1967 — Riots in Newark were sparked by the arrest and alleged abuse by police of a black cab driver.
+The riots continued for five days.
+National Educational Television (NET) immediately commissioned a documentary that would cover the uprisings and their causes.
+The production team rented a room in Newark’s Robert Treat Hotel to use as a base for the production and the crew began filming.

+After two days, Alvin Perlmutter, executive producer of the project, noted that just about every other television news organization was also working on the Newark streets, chronicling the same story.
+On the third day, Perlmutter suggested to NET’s VP Bill Kobin that public television dig deeper and forego “coverage” in favor of providing black citizens in Newark — and nationally — with some responses to their complaints: that on TV and in the press blacks were usually the subjects only of breaking news, but not represented in other ways in the media.
+At the time, it was hard to find anything on the air that showed African Americans being born, growing up, marrying, working, contributing to their communities — or dying.
+Perlmutter proposed to Kobin a series of public television programs that would be for blacks, about blacks, and address their everyday issues from health to family and culture to politics — to be produced by black and white producers.
+It took Kobin less than a week to recast his budget to provide for four once-a-month hour-long productions that became “Black Journal.”